Bypass navigation bar

 Liability Insurance: All students, once admitted, are required to purchase professional liability insurance unless provided by employer with a letter on file.
 Students cannot attend clinical without professional liability insurance that is valid throughout the course.
 The cost is to be announced in class.

-Acceptance to Brookhaven College’s EMS program is on a first-come, first-served basis without regards to professional affiliation.
 Get more information on the Emergency Medical Services Program, including the Paramedic and EMT programs, admission requirements, national registry exam and FAQs.

 Students in the EMS program pay tuition to Brookhaven College along with various other fees (including fees for Texas Department of State Health Services registration and National Registry of EMTs testing).